Kosinkadink/jno/README.md

 *-p, --port=/some/port*: see --PORT above.
 Affects the upload and serial commands.

-*--board=boardname*: just like --BOARDNAME, but do not include the *arduino:avr:* portion.
+*--board=boardname*: see --BOARD above.
 Affects the build and upload commands.

 # jno Directory Structure